Forrester Wave™ Q3, 2023 Recognizes Netcore Unbxd as a Leader Learn more

 Why Boost

 Use Case: Peter logs in to your site and is looking for 'Harry Potter books.
-For this query, you had boosted or, as we say, promoted the 'Harry Potter Book' collection at the top.
-Peter was actually looking for just 'Prisoner of Azkaban,' but when he saw the assorted collection of all the Potter books at a much lesser price, he added it to the cart and later bought it.
+For this query, you had boosted or promoted the 'Harry Potter Book' collection at the top.
+Peter was looking for just 'Prisoner of Azkaban,' but when he saw the assorted collection of all the Potter books at a much lesser price, he added it to the cart and later bought it.
+And if you don't offer international shipments, "bury" the offers for non-domestic shoppers.

 You can boost in the following conditions: